 Int'l Greek Language Day 2021 – Why we learn Greek

-This, to celebrate International Greek Language Day, the Hellenic Ministry of Foreign Affairs has prepared a video of Greek speakers from around.
+This year, to celebrate International Greek Language Day, the Hellenic Ministry of Foreign Affairs has prepared a video of Greek speakers from around the world.
 536 students from around the world explain why they are learning Greek in a video created with the collaboration of schools and institutions from 54 countries under the coordination of Deputy Minister for Diaspora Greeks Konstantinos Vlasis.

 In an announcement regarding the importance of this commemorative day, Deputy Minister Vlasis pointed out that it does not only serve as "a reminder of our language’s uninterrupted continuity through time, but also a recognition of its timeless global contribution".
 He also emphasised the Greek language’s continuity which, despite changes over the course of itsmillennia-old history, remains "the thread linking defining moments […] into a single historical timeline".